Dartegnian/darts-dots/README.md

 [Tiling WM](https://meteatamel.wordpress.com/2014/12/25/unnecessary-complexity-why-does-it-happen/) + `polybar` + `cava`/[some other terminal plaything](https://www.techopedia.com/definition/4237/bloatware) = at least **100** upvotes on [r/unixporn](https://www.reddit.com/r/unixporn/).

 ### Sxhkd
 Sx... hotkey [daemon](https://en.wikipedia.org/wiki/Demon)?
-I dunno.
-Custom keybindings for use with `bspwm`.
+I dunno, too lazy to look it up.
+Custom keybindings for use with the magical `bspwm` **tiling** window manager.

 ### Tmux
 Tmux is a, erm, [terminal multiplexor](https://en.wikipedia.org/wiki/Multiplexing) thing.
 It [plexes your terminal emulator](https://en.m.wikipedia.org/wiki/Plex_(software)) multiple times?
 I don't know.
 Point is: it's **AWESOME** and I feel bad if I were to use a terminal without it.